Laurent phenomenon for Landau-Ginzburg models of complete intersections in Grassmannians of planes: Introduction

-In some cases this construction is described in details (see e.\,g.~\cite{BCFKS98},~\mbox{\cite[\S7.2]{HV00}},~\cite{DHKLP}).
+In some cases this construction is described in details (see e.\,g.~\cite{BCFKS98} for complete intersections in (partial) flag varieties,~\mbox{\cite[\S7.2]{HV00}} for complete intersections,~\cite{DHKLP} for Fano threefolds).
 A priori the output of the construction is a quasiaffine variety with a complex-valued function (called \emph{superpotential}) on it.
-However in many cases such quasiaffine varieties are birational to tori and thus the Landau--Ginzburg models are toric (which is very useful for studying them), see, for instance,~\cite{Prz10}.
+However in many cases such quasiaffine varieties are birational to tori and thus the functions on them (under some additional assumptions) are toric Landau--Ginzburg models (which is very useful for studying them), see, for instance,~\cite{Prz10}.
 We can't prove this phenomenon in the general case: there is no approach to construct (or even prove an existence of) a nef-partition.
 In some cases, however, the nef-partition is described.
 Landau--Ginzburg models for Grassmannians themselves were suggested in~\mbox{\cite[B25]{EHX97}} as Laurent polynomials, i.\,e. functions on tori already.
 In ~\cite{BCFKS97} and~\cite{BCFKS98} the description for Landau--Ginzburg models for complete intersections in Grassmannians and partial flag varieties as complete intersections in tori are given.
 However it is not clear if they themselves are birational to tori (cf.~\cite[Problem 16]{Prz13}).
 We prove the phenomenon in the case of complete intersections of Grassmannians of planes.

 A basic and the most important property of Landau--Ginzburg models from the point of view discussed above is a \emph{period condition}.
 It relates (some of) the periods of a Landau--Ginzburg model for a Fano variety with its \emph{$I$-series}, a generating series for one-pointed Gromov--Witten invariants.
 These series for Grassmannians are found in~\cite{BCK03}.
 Moreover, Quantum Lefschetz Theorem (see for instance~\cite[Theorem 0.1]{Gi97b},~\cite{Ki00},~\cite{Lee01}) relates $I$-series of a Fano variety and a complete intersection therein with nef anticanonical class.
 Thus this series is known for complete intersections in Grassmannians as well.
 Periods for these complete intersections are proven to be related with their $I$-series in~\cite{BCFKS98} modulo the assumption that this holds for Grassmannians themselves.
 This assumption is proven for Grassmannians of planes in~\mbox{\cite[Proposition~3.5]{BCK03}} and for all Grassmannians in~\cite{MR13}.
 Thus the period condition holds for Landau--Ginzburg models for smooth Fano complete intersections in Grassmannians suggested in~\cite{BCFKS97}.